Radial Oscillations of Neutron Stars with Vector-Induced Scalar Hair: Introduction

 Black holes (BHs) and neutron stars (NSs) are among the most compact astrophysical objects which provide strong-gravity environments where possible deviations from general relativity could arise.
 These objects serve as excellent astrophysical laboratories to test gravity in strong-field regime and to probe the core of neutron stars \cite{capozziello2010beyond}.
 The detection data of gravitational waves sourced by the emergence of binary systems of black holes and neutron stars \cite{abbott2016gw150914,LIGOScientific:2017vwq,LIGOScientific:2020zkf} open new windows for testing alternative theories of gravity.
 With the up coming high-precision observational gravitational waves will allow us to constrain, discriminate or exclude different subclasses of alternative theories of gravity as well as of matter models in the form of equation of state.

 The simplest extension of the Einstein’s theory of gravity is scalar-tensor theories in which a scalar field $\varphi$ in Einstein-Hilbert action, that couples nonminimally to the metric sector, is included.
 The most general scalar-tensor theory with equations of second order derivatives is called Horndenski's theory \cite{horndeski1974second}, and it has been extend to degenerate-higher-order-scalar-tensor (DHOST) theories with the aim of avoiding Ostrogradsky's instability \cite{Langlois:2015cwa}.
 An other alternative to modify gravity is by considering a vector field $A_\mu$ coupled to gravity, where the most general vector-tensor theories with second-order equations of motion are called generalized Proca theories \cite{Heisenberg:2014rta}.
 Recently, for the same aims a covariant scalar-vector-tensor theory of gravity was proposeded \cite{Heisenberg:2018acv}, by introducing coupling terms between vector field $A_\mu$ and the scalar field $\varphi$, where Horndeski's theory and generalized Proca theories were unified in single action.
-Due to the interactions between the scalar and the vector, the scalar-vector-tensor theories have relevant implications for cosmology and astrophysics, such as: black holes \cite{Heisenberg:2018mgr,Heisenberg:2017hwb}, neutron star \cite{Lasky:2009sw,Kase:2020yhw} and late universe \cite{Heisenberg:2018wye,Heisenberg:2018mxx,Kase:2018nwt,DeFelice:2016yws,BeltranJimenez:2013btb}.
+Due to the interactions between scalar and vector degrees of freedom, SVT theories and closely related vector-tensor and scalar-tensor extensions have important implications for cosmology and astrophysics, including black holes \cite{Heisenberg:2018mgr,Heisenberg:2017hwb}, neutron stars \cite{Lasky:2009sw,Kase:2020yhw}, and late-time cosmology \cite{Heisenberg:2018wye,Heisenberg:2018mxx,Kase:2018nwt,DeFelice:2016yws,BeltranJimenez:2013btb}.
+In particular, several results in vector-tensor theories, generalized Proca models, TeVeS-type constructions, and Horndeski-vector extensions can be viewed as limiting or related cases that share similar coupling structures and phenomenological features with SVT theories.

 Depending on whether the SVT theories are invariant with respect to the $U(1)$ gauge symmetry or not, it can be classified into two cases.
 If $U(1)$ gauge symmetry is respected, the longitudinal component of a vector field vanishes, which left us with a scalar, two transverse vectors and two tensor polarizations).
 While by breaking of $U(1)$ gauge symmetry leads to an additional longitudinal scalar besides the five degree of freedoms.
 In the presence of a cubic-order scalar-vector interaction, new type of BHs solutions with scalar and vector hairs have been found for $U(1)$ gauge symmetric and shift symmetric (theory invariant under the transformation: $\varphi\rightarrow \varphi+const$) theories, where a scalar hair manifests around the event horizon \cite{Heisenberg:2018vti}.
 These solutions show stability against even-parity and odd-parity perturbations outside the event horizon under certain constraints \cite{Zhang:2024cbw, Heisenberg:2018mgr}.